My return got accepted. What happens next?

 Direct debits are usually withdrawn on the payment date you specified in TurboTax.
 If that date falls on a weekend or official holiday, the funds are usually taken out the next business day.

-If you're one of the millions who filed around the busy April 18, 2017 deadline, the government might not debit your payment until after the deadline due to high volumes.
+If you're one of the millions who filed around the busy April 15, 2019 (April 17, 2019 if you live in Maine (ME) or Massachusetts (MA) due to Emancipation Day) deadline, the government might not debit your payment until after the deadline due to high volumes.
 On top of that, it can take your bank a few more days to post the debit to your account.

 Credit card and check payments are treated similarly; as long as the payment was submitted or postmarked by the filing deadline, there is no late payment penalty even if the transaction posts or the check is cashed after the deadline.